phsiao/idxdo/README.md

 k2t6wyfsu4pg062qh6tvm5zkb3qe6e7i59s592zrl4knu0vb7ykz0s18g5i5pv
 ```

-`k2t6wyfsu4pg062qh6tvm5zkb3qe6e7i59s592zrl4knu0vb7ykz0s18g5i5pv` is the StreamID
+`k2t6wyfsu4pg062qh6tvm5zkb3qe6e7i59s592zrl4knu0vb7ykz0s18g5i5pv` is the IDX
-associated with account `0x6C1e268Fd076B5EaD3774F26D65f21A21D369179` using PKH
+StreamID associated with account `0x6C1e268Fd076B5EaD3774F26D65f21A21D369179`
-method.
-To get the IDX StreamID of the account that you are interested in,
+using PKH method.
+To get the IDX StreamID of the account that you are interested
-replace the `--account` argument with the account that you are interested in.
+in, replace the `--account` argument with the account that you are interested
+in.

 Different IDX streams can use differnet DID methods, for example, `3id` and
 `key` are two other DID methods that are supported and used by other dapps as